papr/missive-pull/README.md

 ## Usage

 This module implements:
-1. A CLI to pull and save data to cache directory
+1. A CLI to pull and save data to a cache directory
 2. A Python API to load the cached conversation and message data